-Figure 23: Detailed results table in Results screen.
+Figure 15 (b): Detailed results table in Results screen.

 The scenario results presented in the Results table represent AVERAGE annual edge of field losses across the years selected by the user.
-NTT simulates over a period of 35 years, but users can choose to summarize results over a shorter timeframe (Figure 24).
+NTT simulates over a period of 35 years, but users can choose to summarize results over a shorter timeframe (Figure 15).
 Note that user can view year-by-year results in the graphical reports section (see Viewing Graphical Results).
 The name of the first Scenario will appear at the top of the first Losses column.
 This column displays the nutrient, sediment and flow losses at the edge of the field for Scenario 1 in addition to the estimated yields.
 Scenario 1 is the first column of data, Scenario 2 results are represented in the next column and highlighted in a different color.
-In addition to displaying results in the "Losses" column, Scenario 2 also has a "Change" column that represents the change in losses between Scenario 1 and Scenario 3, and so on.
+In addition to displaying results in the "Losses" column, Scenario 2 also has a "Change" column that represents the change in losses between scenario 1 and scenario 2.
+Scenario 3 results are also highlighted in another color.
+The Change column represents the change in losses between scenario 1 and scenario 3, and so on.

 NTT is designed to compare a baseline scenario with one alternative scenario at a time.
 Because of this, it is assumed that the user will be looking for improvements in the alternative scenario.
-For example, in "Total Nitrogen" results the negative numbers in the difference and reduction % represent a desirable result (e.g. decreased losses as compared to Scenario 1) and positive numbers indicate an undesired result (e.g. in losses as compared to Scenario 1).
+For example, in "Total Nitrogen" results the negative numbers in the difference and reduction % represent a desirable result (e.g. decreased losses as compared to scenario 1) and positive numbers indicate an undesired result (e.g. in losses as compared to scenario 1).
 This is reversed in crop yield results (e.g. Positive results shows increase in yield).

-d) Viewing Results Graphically
+Viewing Results Graphically